-7. To inspire other B/Ds and civil servants to emulate good practices of award-winners, the CSB had launched a new thematic website on service excellence featuring exemplary government services.
-Seminars were also held in early 2014 for the winners to share with colleagues their experience in providing quality services to the public.
+8. To inspire other B/Ds and civil servants to emulate good practices of award-winners, seminars were held for the winners to share with colleagues their experience in providing quality services to the public.
+In addition, the factors contributing to the success of the winners were developed into training and self-learning materials for further dissemination in the civil service.